 None of our officers receives direct compensation from Capitala Finance.
 However, Mr. Alala, through his financial interest in Capitala Investment Advisors, will be entitled to a portion of any investment advisory fees paid by Capitala Finance to Capitala Investment Advisors under the Advisory Agreement.
-Our other executive officers will be paid by our Administrator, subject to reimbursement by us of our allocable portion of such compensation for services rendered by such persons to Capitala Finance under the Administrator Agreement.
+Our other executive officers will be paid by our Administrator, subject to reimbursement by us of our allocable portion of such compensation for services rendered by such persons to Capitala Finance under the Administration Agreement.
 To the extent that our Administrator outsources any of its functions, we will reimburse our Administrator for the fees associated with such functions without profit or benefit to our Administrator.

-On September 24, 2013, the Company entered into an investment advisory agreement (the "Investment Advisory Agreement") with Capitala Investment Advisors, which was initially approved by the board of directors of the Company on June 10, 2013.
-Unless earlier terminated in accordance with its terms, the Investment Advisory Agreement will remain in effect if approved annually by our board of directors or by the affirmative vote of the holders of a majority of our outstanding voting securities, including, in either case, by a majority of our non-interested directors.
-The Investment Advisory Agreement was re-approved by the board of directors of the Company, including by a majority of our non-interested directors, on July 26, 2018.
+On September 24, 2013, the Company entered into the Advisory Agreement with Capitala Investment Advisors, which was initially approved by the board of directors of the Company on June 10, 2013.
+Unless earlier terminated in accordance with its terms, the Advisory Agreement will remain in effect if approved annually by our board of directors or by the affirmative vote of the holders of a majority of our outstanding voting securities (as defined in Section 2(a)(42) of the 1940 Act), including, in either case, by a majority of our non-interested directors.
+The Advisory Agreement was re-approved by the board of directors of the Company, including by a majority of our non-interested directors, on August 1, 2019.
 Subject to the overall supervision of our board of directors, Capitala Investment Advisors manages our day-to-day operations, and provides investment advisory and management services to us.
 The Advisory Agreement will automatically terminate in the event of its assignment.
 The Advisory Agreement may also be terminated by either party without penalty upon not less than 60 days' written notice to the other party.